 Nestled along the border with Germany, the Alsace is one of France’s most unique regions.
-So when I was planning my rail trip route, it seemed like the perfect place to start the trip and celebrate my birthday.
-And I think I might have found a new contender to battle it out with Paris as my favourite French city.
-Strasbourg has a beautiful riverside setting, buildings that are straight out of a fairytale and that unique combination of French and German influences.
-It’s small enough to walk around but big enough to have plenty of places to eat and drink – and come winter it goes totally over-the-top as a Christmas wonderland.
-So in case I haven’t quite convinced you yet, here are some of my favourite things to see and do in Strasbourg.
+When I was planning a European rail trip, it seemed like the perfect place to start – and I think I might have found a new contender for my favourite French city.
+Strasbourg has a beautiful riverside setting, buildings which are straight out of a fairytale and that unusual combination of French and German influences.
+It’s small enough to be able to walk around but big enough to have plenty of places to eat and drink – and come winter it goes totally over-the-top as a Christmas wonderland.
+So here are some of my favourite things to see and do in Strasbourg.

 Wander the streets of Petite-France